G20 finance chiefs cite 'intensified' trade row, but don't call for its resolution

 FUKUOKA, Japan (Reuters) - Group of 20 finance leaders said on Sunday that trade and geopolitical tensions have “intensified”, raising risks to improving global growth, but they stopped short of calling for a resolution of a deepening U.S.-China trade conflict.

-After rocky negotiations that nearly aborted the issuance of a communique, finance ministers and central bank governors meeting in southern Japan, affirmed language issued in Buenos Aires last December that offered tepid support for a rules-based multilateral trading system.
+After rocky negotiations that nearly aborted the issuance of a communique, finance ministers and central bank governors meeting in southern Japan affirmed language issued in Buenos Aires last December that offered tepid support for a rules-based multilateral trading system.

 “Global growth appears to be stabilizing, and is generally projected to pick up moderately later this year and into 2020,” the G20 finance leaders said in a communique issued as the meetings in Fukuoka closed.